djiangnz/rpi/README.md

 # RPi scripts

 ## bootmail.py
-> sending an email of IP address on booting, works for both python2 and python3
+- sending an email of IP address on booting, works for both python2 and python3.
+- [dig](https://linux.die.net/man/1/dig) is required if you want to get your public IP address.

 #### Usage
 ##### via curl